DELROSARIO-KristanneGerardR/ECE2112-PA1/README.md

 ```
   * .lower() will ensure that all characters will be treated the same, regardless of whether they are in uppercase or lowercase.
   * sorted() will arrange them into a list in alphabetical order.
-  * join() will merge that list into a single string
+  * join() will merge that list into a single string.

 ### Step 3: We now need to ask the user for a string by using the input() function and assign it to a variable.
 ```py